DMVance/DMVance.github.io/docs/README.md

 * Blog with analysis and commentary
 * Interests - Investing,
 * Digital City
-* adVance - advertisements page
+* adVance or ADvance - advertisements page